paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-058-benefits-and-services-for-members-being-separated-or-recently-separated.md

 (8) **Additional terms.—** — The terms “elementary school”, “local educational agency”, “secondary school”, and “State” have the meanings given those terms in section 8101 of the Elementary and Secondary Education Act of 1965.

-**(b) Program Authorization.—** The Secretary of Defense may carry out a Troops-to-Teachers Program—
+**(b) Program Authorization.—** The Secretary of Defense shall carry out a Troops-to-Teachers Program—

 (1) to assist eligible members of the armed forces described in subsection (d) to meet the requirements necessary to become a teacher in a school described in paragraph (2); and